2019 South African Bursary Recipient

 If I had advice for a student beginning or wishing to explore university realms, I would tell him or her to follow their dreams.
 I have learned a great deal that sometimes one just needs to have a dream, vision, and a will to succeed; not money, not knowledge, not the time or even fear can stand in the way of a student with a dream to realize it.
 I would encourage students to further their studies from high school, there is so much to learn and so many potential doors to open.
 I thank God for funds such as the Donald White memorial fund scholarship that make finance one less thing to have to worry about.

 Because of Donald’s faith and his desire to help others and because of Mandla’s love for Business studies in South Africa, the bursaries are designed according to the following criteria:

 Applicant should have attended high school in Western Cape, but can attend any FET college or university in South Africa

 Preferably first generation student attending a higher learning institution

 Majors or certifications for the following areas of study: education, healthcare, medicine, commerce, social work or Business studies

 All bursaries will be awarded based on students’ desires for higher education, participation in community service activities, and how their beliefs impacted their choices.
 The amount awarded will go towards registration fees, textbooks, or technology fees, but not to past-due balances or for already taken out educational loans.

-The deadline for students for the 2020 academic year is January 15, 2021.
-Two bursaries will be awarded in 2021 and will depend on funds available.
-For further information, please send inquiries to: firstname.lastname@example.org
+The deadline for students for the 2023 academic year is February 15, 2023.
+Two bursaries will be awarded in 2023; one will be awarded to a first-year student and the second bursary will be awarded to a second or third-year student in good academic standing.
+For further information, please send inquiries and completed applications to: email@example.com.